iterami/Docs.htm/common/js/core.md

 ---

 ### `core_timestamp_to_date(args)`
-* Converts a timestamp to a date object.
+* Converts a timestamp to a date object and returns it.

 Arg       | Required? | Notes
 ----------|-----------|------